 You have just supplied your family with healthy tomato sauce that will keep on a shelf in a cool place until you need it.
 Canned tomato sauce will keep for years as long as the jars do not unseal, but ours is always used before the year is out!

 This guest post on How to Can Tomato Sauce is by homeschooling mom Melody Bold who enjoys feeding her family very healthy and save money on food at the same time.
-Please leave her a comment or question below.
+Visit her Avon website for some great deals to save you money and please leave her a comment or question below.